Learning Culture

 1. Create and share a learning culture mission statement

-With an objective learning mission statement, you tell employees, "when you show how your behavior, time, or effort fulfills this objective, you're working toward our learning mission."
+With an objective learning mission statement, you tell employees, "When you show how your behavior, time, or effort fulfills this objective, you're working toward our learning mission."
 Basically, you give the entire company something concrete to work toward, together.

 • Bad: “At Dunder Mifflin, we will embrace learning in everything we do.”